Can Too Much Chlorine in Hot Tub Damage it?

 Updated:

 Unlike a swimming pool, hot tubs have a relatively small volume of water, so it is easy to overdo the chlorine level if you are not careful.
-Knowing the amount of chlorine to use to keep the hot tub clean and what issues it may cause if you use too much is crucial to having a safe hot tub.
+Knowing the amount of chlorine to keep the hot tub clean and what issues it may cause if you use too much is crucial to having a safe hot tub.

 too much chlorine in hot tub side effects